obahareth/my-mac-os/README.md

 - Great at viewing/merging conflicts.
 - Can do directory and image diffs as well.

-#### [Gitify](https://github.com/manosim/gitify) - GitHub issue & pull request notifications

-- Neat little app that sits in the menu bar and lights up when I have GitHub notifications.
-- Can view all notifications and mark them as read.

 ### Social

 #### [Textual](https://www.codeux.com/textual/) - IRC Client